-I imagine a completely perfect man in the company of a completely perfect woman.
+I imagine a perfect accomplished man in the company of a perfect accomplished woman.
 This calms me.
 It gives me time to forget what most preoccupies me.
-The woman and I are both high in spirit and wander in a place where sweet flowers grow.
+The woman and I are both high in spirit and wander in a place where the sweet flowers grow.
 Uncertainty, anxiety, painful surprises and evil cannot creep up on us and destroy our exquisite nature.
 We candidly grapple with existential questions: 'Why does a species such as ours not possess a well-shaped head similar to that of a camel?' - 'Why does bindweed proudly choke my plants?' and perhaps the most vexing question of all, 'Why do we sag with a heavy load as we traverse this earth until we die?'

 The woman and I are not fools.
 We speak of the complexity and stupidity of many things including the question of human love, of fate, of creation, of renewal, of desire.
 Our walk from the garden leads us to the edge of a splendid lake.
 The world seems captured in the slight silent water and in our pools of thought.
-Such moments of contentment last only a few minutes, but are worth hanging onto while they last for they bring me a bolt of happiness.
+Such moments of contentment last only a few minutes, but are worth hanging onto while they last for they bring a bolt of happiness.

 'You're an odd one.
 Why can't you make a clean sweep of things?
 Two children by two different woman and still not married!
 Your behavior is reprehensible.'
 Gregory's vitriolic voice jolts me from thought; I sigh, acquiesce and turn my eyes towards his gaunt face.
 'I'm senile, worn out and have savage dreams,' Gregory exclaims.
 'There's nothing left for me to discover in this world.
 Nothing.'
 I like Gregory: his intense thinking, his distaste for human ignorance, his mood that can toss like leaves in spring, his contempt for pity, his acceptance of growing old.